Barcelona Rental Market 2026 — Prices, Trends & What to Expect

 Sant Andreu: €650–850 (lowest central)

-What Our Monitoring Reveals
+What Does Our Listing Monitoring Reveal?

 One of the most surprising findings from our continuous monitoring: approximately 37% of listings that appear in Idealista's database are removed before they reach the public search results.
 We call these "ghost listings."